chrisbodger/VeinCam/Software/VeinCam-Tutorial.md

   - Login Password: secret
   - DHCP range: 10.3.141.50 to 10.3.141.255

 You can log into the web interface, and change parameters by using the login details listed above.
 These are the default parameters, so you may wish to change them.
+Below are the parameters we used.
+* SSID: VeinCam
+* Password: ANUVeinCam

 **ADD MORE HERE FOR ANY CODE DEPLOYMENT**